 - Students are expected to come prepared for each lecture by reading the appropriate material prior to class - Questions concerning the grading of homework assignments, project-related materials, or exams must be presented to the instructor or the TA within one week (7 calendar days) after the materials have been made available for return to the student - Late assignments will NOT be accepted, and all assignments, projects, and examinations must be completed/taken at the scheduled time.
-No exceptions will be made unless there are truly extenuating circumstances - Cheating or academic dishonesty in any form will result in a grade of F for the course; there will be no exceptions to this policy. - Professional classroom demeanor is required; in particular, all cell phones and personal electronic devices must remain off or silent during the lecture. - Do not conduct side conversations during the lecture as it is distracting to the lecturer and other students. - Email Policy Email will be responded as promptly as possible, usually within two days.
+No exceptions will be made unless there are truly extenuating circumstances - Cheating or academic dishonesty in any form will result in a grade of F for the course; there will be no exceptions to this policy. - Professional classroom demeanor is required; in particular, all cell phones and personal electronic devices must remain off or silent during the lecture. - Do not conduct side conversations during the lecture as it is distracting to the lecturer and other students.

+Email Policy

+Email will be responded as promptly as possible.
 For detailed technical questions, please come to the TA or the instructor during office hour.
-The instructor will not be addressing detailed technical questions via email as it is not efficient.